ImperialCollegeLondon/complex-number-game/README.md

 questions.
 You are now too many to mention.

 * Patrick Massot, and all the other people who have been involved in getting the `leanproject` command up and running.
-If you're using linux, Lean projects are now really easy to install.
+Lean projects are now really easy to install, once you have everything set up.

 * Scott Morrison, for explaining that I had missed an opportunity to teach `simp` in the natural number game.
 My excuse: I didn't understand it at the time!